BBaysinger/bb-portfolio/docs/engineering-standards.md

   - Return consistent JSON for internal and proxied routes; avoid raw HTML in error paths.
 - Logging:
   - Use structured logs for external service errors (e.g., SES) and include relevant context keys.
+  - For permanent repository-owned console output, use `console.info` rather than `console(dot)log`.
+    This is an intentional cleanup convention: `console(dot)log` is reserved as the search target for temporary debugging so it can be found and removed quickly before merge.
+If a console statement is meant to remain, prefer `console.info`; if it is temporary debugging scaffolding, use `console(dot)log` and delete it before shipping.

 ---